Freshlocal Solutions

 Freshlocal Solutions Inc. is an online grocer, wholesale distributor, store operator and software licensing company based in Vancouver.
 The company was founded as Small Potatoes Urban Delivery in 1997.
-In September 2021 Freshlocal went under new executive leadership which resulted in key leadership changeover and in May 2022 it filled for bankruptcy protection.
+In September 2021 Freshlocal went under new executive leadership which resulted in key leadership changeover and in May 2022 it filed for bankruptcy protection.

 Sustainable Produce Urban Delivery

 Sustainable Produce Urban Delivery, or SPUD.ca, is an online grocery service operating in British Columbia and Alberta that predominantly focuses on selling organic groceries.

 Be Fresh Local Markets

 In August 2015, Spud.ca opened its first retail store and café, located in the Kitsilano neighbourhood of Vancouver.
 The stores are located in urban areas and carry a limited amount of products, in addition to ready-made meals.
 The stores also serve as an order pick-up point for online orders.
 Most locations are owned by Spud.ca; however, the company has partnered with existing small format retailers in Vancouver and provides these retailers with distribution.